JetBrains/teamcity-documentation/topics/how-to.md

 ## Set up Deployment for My Application in TeamCity

 TeamCity has enough features to handle orchestration part of the deployments with the actual deployment logic configured in the build script / build runner.
 TeamCity supports a variety of generic build tools, so any specific tool can be run from within TeamCity.
-To ease specific tool usage, it is possible to wrap it into a meta\-runner or write a custom plugin for that.
+To ease specific tool usage, it is possible to wrap it into a meta-runner or write a custom plugin for that.

 In general, setup steps for configuring deployments are:
 1. Write a build script that will perform the deployment task for the binary files available on the disk. (e.g. use Ant or MSBuild for this.
 For typical deployment transports use [Deployer](deployers.md) runners).
 See also [Integrate with Build and Reporting Tools](#Integrate+with+Build+and+Reporting+Tools).
 You can use [Meta-Runner](working-with-meta-runner.md) to reuse a script with convenient UI.